ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 <sub>Backpressure is application-level flow control from the subscriber to the publisher to control the sending rate.</sub>

 The Reactive Streams specification is designed to efficiently process (in terms of CPU and memory usage) time-ordered sequences of events.
-For efficient CPU usage, the specification describes the rules for asynchronous and non-blocking processing in various stages (producers, processors, consumers).
-For efficient memory usage, the specification describes the rules for switching between _push_ and _pull_ communication models based on the consumption rate, which avoids using unbounded buffers.
+For efficient CPU usage, the specification describes the rules for asynchronous and non-blocking events processing in various stages (producers, processors, consumers).
+For efficient memory usage, the specification describes the rules for switching between _push_ and _pull_ communication models based on the events processing rate, which avoids using unbounded buffers.

 ## Problems and solutions

-When designing systems for transferring items from the producer to the consumer, the goal is to send them with minimal latency and maximum throughput.
+When designing systems for transferring items from a producer to a consumer, the goal is to send them with minimal latency and maximum throughput.

 <sub>Latency is the time between sending an item from the producer and its receiving by the consumer.
 Throughput is the number of items sent from producer to consumer per unit of time.</sub>